rototor/pdfbox-graphics2d/README.md

 ## Changes

-Version 0.31 (not released yet):
+Version 0.31:

-- Support for colors with overprint
+- Support for colors with overprint.
 - New PdfBoxGraphics2DColor class to allow using any kind of color.
 E.g. PDSeperation based colors.

 Version 0.30: